intelliot/XRPL-Standards/XLS-30d.md

 The amount of asset2 to be withdrawn is the one specified in Amount2 The amount of asset1 to be withdrawn is W
 The amount of LPTokenIn redeemed is Q
-The transaction MUST fail if the account inititainginitiating the transaction does not hold the amount of LPTokenIn computed above.
+The transaction MUST fail if the account initiating the transaction does not hold the amount of LPTokenIn computed above.

 Fields specified: Amount and LPTokenIn
 Such a transaction assumes withdrawal of single asset specified in Amount proportional to the share represented by the amount of LPTokenIn.
 Since a single sided withdrawal changes the ratio of the two assets in the AMM instance pools, thus changing their relative pricing, trading fee is charged on the amount of asset1 that causes that change.